DRI-network/RICO/resources/en/Complete Walkthrough.md

 $ truffle exec exec/KickStarter/deploy.js --network testrpc
 ```

-(For the testnet: Our truffle migration script tells you the the RICO and Launcher addresses, so search in your terminal after you had migrated.)
+(For the testnet: Our truffle migration script tells you your RICO and Launcher addresses.
+So look in your terminal after you had migrated.)

 First of all, take note of the console that logged out your Multisig wallet address.
 We'll need this address later on.